PhD applications – Mirror doctoral contracts idil 2026

 Skills in enzymology and physical chemistry.

-TOPIC B - Information, Structures and Systems
+TOPIC B – Information, Structures, and Systems

-Writing skills, written and spoken scientific English
+Writing skills, spoken and written scientific English

-Autonomy, curiosity, rigor and dynamism.
+Independence, curiosity, rigor, and dynamism.

 Project summary:

-The aim of the VEBIOCOL project is to characterize the potential of feruloylated arabinoxylan (AXf) gels, the main non-starch polysaccharides found in cereals, as targeted delivery vehicles for local oral treatment of the colon.
-These biopolymers are resistant to the digestive fluids and enzymes of the human gastrointestinal tract, and are degraded in the colon by the glycosyl hydrolases of the microbiota.
-The project evaluates the encapsulation and bioactive molecule release capacities of AXf gels under static in vitro digestive conditions simulating the different compartments of the gastrointestinal tract, up to the colon.this study is based on an interdisciplinary approach combining biochemistry and physics, enabling an integrated, multi-scale analysis of the "molecular structure/properties/functionalities" continuum of the gels.
+The VEBIOCOL project aims to characterize the potential of feruloylated arabinoxylan (AXf) gels, the main non-starch polysaccharides in cereals, as targeted delivery vectors for local oral treatment of the colon.
+These biopolymers are unique in that they are resistant to digestive fluids and enzymes in the human gastrointestinal tract and are degraded in the colon by microbiota glycosyl hydrolases.
+The project evaluates the encapsulation and release capabilities of bioactive molecules in AXf gels under static in vitro digestive conditions simulating the different compartments of the gastrointestinal tract, up to the colon.This study is based on an interdisciplinary approach combining biochemistry and physics, enabling an integrated, multi-scale analysis of the "molecular structure/properties/functionalities" continuum of the gels.

-Project 2: POLLUNOCT | Impact of man-made nocturnal pollution on biological rhythms: understanding to protect and care
+Project No. 2: POLLUNOCT | Impact of human-induced nighttime pollution on biological rhythms: understanding in order to protect and treat

-Doctoral school A: GAIA
+Doctoral School A: GAIA

-Doctoral school B: CBS2
+Doctoral School B: CBS2

 UMR 1: UMR 5175 – Center for Functional and Evolutionary Ecology (CEFE)